a5ob7r/haskellorls/README.md

 - Outputs pico seconds instead of nano seconds after decimal point when uses full-iso as time style format.
   - (nano) 2021-02-19 13:09:58.575236532 +0000
   - (pico) 2021-02-19 13:09:58.575236532000 +0000
+- some options which takes string can not recognize shorten string which can be identified using completion.
+  - e.g. `--format=WORD`

 ## Config